STAT545-UBC/STAT545-UBC-original-website/hw00_homework-guidelines.md

 You have a top-level `README.md` for your repository.
 Once you create sub-directories, you may also want to have a `README.md` file in each sub-directory to serve as a landing pages for, e.g., a homework assignment or a data directory.

-As you get more advanced, here is more advice about [making your GitHub repo](bit006_github-browsability-wins.html) very browsable.
+As you get more advanced, here is more advice about [making your GitHub repo](http://happygitwithr.com/repo-browsability.html) very browsable.

-### Which files to commit

-  * Always commit the main source document, e.g., the R script or R Markdown or Markdown document.
-Commit early, commit often!
-  * For R Markdown source, also commit the intermediate Markdown (`.md`) file and any accompaying files, such as figures.
-    - Some purists would say intermediate and downstream products do NOT belong in the repo.
-After all, you can always recreate them from source, right?
-But here in reality, it turns out to be incredibly handy to have this in the repo.
-  * Commit the end product HTML (`.html`) file.
-    - See above comment re: version control purists vs. pragmatists.
-  * You may not want to commit the Markdown and HTML until the work is fairly advanced, maybe even until submission.
-Once these enter the repo, you really should recompile them each time you commit changes to the R Markdown source, so that the Git history reflects the way these files should evolve as an ensemble.
-  * __Never ever__ edit the intermediate/output documents "by hand".
-Only edit the source and then regenerate the downstream products from that.

 ### How to submit homework

   * Make sure you have
     - Saved all the files associated with your solution locally.
-    - Commited all those files to your local Git repository.
+    - Committed all those files to your local Git repository.
     - Pushed the current state of your local repo to GitHub.
   * Open an issue, link to the latest commit, and tag the staff:
     - Visit your GitHub repo in a web browser.